September 15, 2019

-I’m an instructor of a freelance writing online course on Teachable, so I’m supposed to sell the fact that “everyone SHOULD be a freelance writer” to the masses.
-After all, in theory, it would put more money in my pocket at the end of the day and maybe even make me call myself a “success” because I have X amount of students in my freelance writing ecourse.
+I’m an instructor of freelance writing online courses on Teachable and an author of 100+ Tips for Beginner Freelance Writers, so I’m supposed to sell the fact that “everyone should be a freelance writer” to the masses.
+After all, in theory, it would put more money in my pocket at the end of the day and maybe even make me call myself a “success” because I have X amount of students in my freelance writing e-courses.

-That being said, if you are interested in becoming a freelance writer because you like to write, because people told you that you’re a good writer, because you have ideas to share that can make a difference, and if you’ve read articles online and thought, ‘I could have written that and done a better job,’ then you should take a chance and learn the steps it takes to become a freelancer.
+That being said, if you are interested in becoming a freelance writer because you like to write, because people told you that you’re a good writer, because you have ideas to share that can make a difference, then you should take a chance and learn the steps it takes to become a freelancer.

 Diana can help with: